oonisim/Linux-Ubuntu/README.md

 # Ubuntu automated deployment with Kickstart and Preseeding

-Just power-on the server and Ubuntu Linux will be deployed without any human interaction.
+Just power-on the server and Ubuntu Linux will be deployed with no human interaction.

 Using pre-configured ISO image pointing to a web server from which to download kickstart and preseeding files.
 Web server CGI  dynamically generates kickstart and preseeding files from templates for each server deployment.

 * Unlimited number of simultaneous deployments (currently using CGI, so number of processes in a web server will be the limit).